 ‘THE TRIUMPH OF DEATH’

-Since the sixteenth century, the Cemetery has sheltered the sepulchers of the most prestigious lecturers of the local University and the members of the Medici family, who ruled over the city at that time and are also hinted at by the characters of the Biblical scenes frescoed on the shorter walls.
+Since the sixteenth century, the Camposanto has sheltered the sepulchers of the most prestigious lecturers of the local University and the members of the Medici family, who ruled over the city at that time and are also hinted at by the characters of the Biblical scenes frescoed on the shorter walls.
 The monument was to become the Pantheon of local memories: not only of the local people or families but also of the glorious classical and Medieval past of the city.

 THE ARCHAELOGICAL COLLECTION

 The building began to be used as a museum, its walls engraved with Roman epigraphs and the sarcophagi relocated to the corridors, acting now as valuables documents of history and art.
-The use of the building as a museum established itself in the early nineteenth century when the Cemetery became one of Europe’s first public museums.
-In the years in which Napoleon decreed that many works of art should be taken away from the churches and taken to France, Carlo Lasinio, appointed Curator of the Cemetery by Maria Luisa, Queen of Etruria, collected amidst its frescoed walls the sculptures and paintings that were in the suppressed churches and convents of the city.
+The use of the building as a museum established itself in the early nineteenth century when the monument became one of Europe’s first public museums.
+In the years in which Napoleon decreed that many works of art should be taken away from the churches and taken to France, Carlo Lasinio, appointed Curator of the Camposanto by Maria Luisa, Queen of Etruria, collected amidst its frescoed walls the sculptures and paintings that were in the suppressed churches and convents of the city.
 Other works came from the Cathedral and the Baptistery, along with remains from the local archaeological sites and the antiques markets.
 In the meantime, commemorative and funerary monuments dedicated to the city notables continued to be built in the corridors that were renamed galleries.